-2. Fill the largest section of the plate with non-starchy vegetables.
+2. Fill the largest section of the plate with nonstarchy vegetables.

-- Bok choy
+- bok choy

-- Green beans
+- green beans

 3. In one of the smaller sections, put starchy foods.

-- Whole grain, high-fiber breads
+- whole-grain, high-fiber breads

-- Cooked cereal (oatmeal, grits, hominy, and cream of wheat)
+- cooked cereal (oatmeal, grits, hominy, and cream of wheat)

-- Low-fat crackers, snack chips, pretzels, and fat-free popcorn
+- low-fat crackers, snack chips, pretzels, and fat-free popcorn

 4. In the remaining (small) section, put your meat or meat substitute.

-- Skinless chicken and turkey
+- skinless chicken and turkey

-- Fish, like tuna, salmon, cod, and catfish
+- fish, like tuna, salmon, cod, and catfish

-- Other seafood, like shrimp, clams, oysters, crab, and mussels
+- other seafood, like shrimp, clams, oysters, crab, and mussels

-- Lean cuts of beef and pork, such as sirloin and pork loin
+- lean cuts of beef and pork, such as sirloin and pork loin

-- Low-fat cheese
+- low-fat cheese

 To manage carbohydrate portions, you can decide how many grams of carbohydrate you eat for meals and snacks.
-For example, women may decide to have 45 grams of carbohydrate at a meal; men might eat around 60 grams of carbohydrate.
-To decide how much is right for you, be sure to work with your dietitian or health care provider.
+For example, women may decide to have 45 grams of carbohydrate at a meal, and men might eat around 60 grams of carbohydrate.
+To decide how much is right for you, be sure to work with your doctor or dietitian.

-Using the Glycemic Index
+Using the glycemic index

-Foods to Limit
+Foods to limit or avoid

 Foods that are processed, enhanced, flavored, preserved, and packaged are typically less healthy than whole, unprocessed foods.
 These include:

-- Soft drinks, sweetened iced tea, sports drinks, lemonade, and fruit juice
+- soft drinks, sweetened iced tea, sports drinks, lemonade, and fruit juice

-- Salt and high-salt foods and condiments, such as canned soup, lunch meat, soy sauce, gravy, ketchup, and mustard
+- salt and high-salt foods and condiments, such as canned soup, lunch meat, soy sauce, gravy, ketchup, and mustard

-Drinking more than two alcoholic drinks a day for men and one for women
+- drinking more than two alcoholic drinks a day for men and one for women